niksilver/board-game-framework/docs/concepts.md

 ## Envelope basics

-When a client sends a message to the server, the server wraps it in an envelope and sends that envelope to all other clients in the same game.
+When a client sends a message to the server, the server wraps it in an envelope and sends that envelope to all other clients in the same game, including the client which sent it.
-At the same time, it sends a receipt to the original client.

 Suppose client `123.456` is in a game with two other clients, `222.234` and `333.345`.
 If it sends some arbitrary game message that looks like this